 - Febrile systemic infections.

-- The most common appearance is a bright red patch anywhere in the conjunctiva with sharply defined edges and relatively normal conjunctiva surrounding it.
+- The most common appearance is a flat, bright red patch anywhere in the conjunctiva with sharply defined edges and relatively normal conjunctiva surrounding it.

 - The haemorrhage may spread and become green or yellow, like a bruise.
 Usually this disappears within two weeks.

 - Examination of the eye, including pupil responses and visual acuity, is otherwise normal.

 It is worth noting that a haemorrhage without a posterior margin (ie extends posteriorly so that the whole extent of the haemorrhage cannot be seen) may be associated with an intracranial bleed or an orbital roof fracture (associated with a black eye) - the history should guide you as to whether to consider this or not.

 If it is a persistent haemorrhage (as opposed to the conjunctival injection seen in a red eye), consider rarer causes such as:

 - Kaposi's sarcoma

 - No laboratory studies are indicated if it is an isolated problem.

 - If there is history of trauma, the patient may need referral to rule out more extensive eye injury.